AlexandreCK/ING-BUS/README.md

 ### Interactive Map

 - **View Route**: Check out the bus route and office locations on the map.
-- **Track Progress**: See how many emails have been deleted and how far the bus has traveled.
+- **Demonstration Of Tracked Progress**: See how many emails have been deleted and how far the bus has traveled.
 - **Post Updates**: Click on office locations to view post updates.

 ### Modifying parameters